Govt urged to review jurisdiction of medical college site

 “Recently, construction of the college and a market at Doldegre started without any information, acquisition of the land or initiating the legal formalities as required under the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013,” Momin claimed.

-The Bolwari Mahari also reportedly approached the West Garo Hills Deputy Commissioner to intervene on the matter but there was no positive response from his side.
+The Bolwari Mahari also reportedly approached the WGH Deputy Commissioner to intervene on the matter but there was no positive response from his side.

-“The residents have said that they do not want to oppose the construction.
-They just want their fair share from the Government and there should be a transparent communication between the parties involved in the whole affair without neglecting anyone,” Momin said, while adding that they too welcomed the development but would not hesitate to agitate if the concerns of the people are not addressed.

-Meanwhile, Momin claimed that the Doldigre Nokma has been selling off large plots of land belonging to the Darechikgre Bolwary Mahari for cheap prices by taking advantage of the financial weakness and illiteracy of the clan, and condemned the act.

 Comments are closed.